senthilkumar-Krishnan24/PythonCucumberURW/README.md

 Setup - TestProject sdk token in environment variable on your machine, Create TestProject agent on the website, and Install the TestProjectAgent.exe on your machine.

-To run - Go the location in the Terminal -> then type behave in the Terminal
+To run - Go the location where the feature files were stored in the system -> then type behave in the Terminal/Command prompt.